rezozero/canonical-email/README.md

 # canonical-email
-Simple PHP library to canonize emails addresses from gmail.com, outlook.com or other providers that allow several forms of email.
+Simple PHP library to canonize email addresses from gmail.com, outlook.com or other providers that allow several forms of email.

 **Be careful: do not store canonical email as primary email for login or sending emails!**
 Your users may not be able to login again to your site if they used a specific email syntax which differs from canonical.
 Only store canonical emails in order to test against duplicates and prevent new users from creating multiple accounts with same email using variants.